gch1p/pajax/README.md

 Configuration
 --------

-You can control some of the library default behaviours by changing corresponding settings in `pajax.config` object.
+You can control some of the library default behaviours by changing corresponding settings in `ajax.config` object.

 The available settings are:
 - ***defaultDataType***: `dataType` to be used by default if not specified in `options`.
 Default is `post`.